Located in Denver

-Ruby Hill Rail Yard is made possible by Winter Park Resort, Denver Parks and Recreation, Christy Sports and nearly 30 volunteers.
+Ruby Hill Rail Yard is located in Denver opens in January every year (weather dependent) and is made possible by Winter Park Resort, Denver Parks and Recreation, Christy Sports and nearly 30 volunteers.

 First established in 2007, Ruby Hill Rail Yard was the country's first free urban terrain park based in a city.
 The experimental program attracted approximately 3000 youth and adults, and instantly became a nationwide model for numerous cities and ski resort collaborations.
 The second year saw participation grow to over 6000, which the city used to quantify Ruby Hill Rail Yard as an annual park.

 Named for the red garnet-colored stones found in the adjacent Platte River, 88-acre Ruby Hill Park was acquired in 1954.
 The park has long provided opportunities for popular year round activities.
 Many Denver residents remember Ruby Hill as a prime location for winter tobogganing and inner tubing.
 Snow sledding, baseball, softball, outdoor swimming, and a playground designed for accessibility by children with disabilities make the park a favorite spot for all kinds of recreation, including picnics and kite flying.
 Lighted baseball and softball fields allow optimal use of the park during normal park hours, 5 a.m. until the lights go out at 9 p.m.
 From the park's high bluff, used years ago by Native Americans as a lookout point, visitors can enjoy a memorable view of Denver's skyline.

 - The park is free and open to the public during normal park hours.

 - Eight boxes and rails are featured in beginner, intermediate, and advanced configurations.

 - Events and contests will be held occasionally to showcase Ruby Hill Rail Yard.